 \subsubsection{The Mechanical Parts}

-The system is composed from the landing gear, the doors, two latching of the gears down and up, the door latching and a set of sensors. we remember that we consider only the front door and the front gear that are depicted in the Figure \ref{figure:open_door} and the Figure \ref{figure:open_gear} respectively.
+The system is composed from the landing gear, the doors, two latching of the gears down and up, the door latching and a set of sensors, as depicted in the Figures \ref{figure:open_door} \ref{figure:open_gear} .